Our Home Warranty Review Methodology

 Flexibility

 Greater flexibility lets you customize the plan to match your home needs and budget.
-We reviewed each company’s plans and add-on options.
-Flexibility options also include being able to choose your service technicians and service call fees and cancel your plan without penalty.
+We reviewed each company’s plans and add-ons to determine how customizable they are.
+We also assessed whether you’re able to choose your service technicians and service call fees or cancel your plan without penalty.

 Number of Add-Ons Available